New Federal Legislation Proposed to Increase Due Process for Health Care Providers!

 So call your Congressman or woman!
 Support S.2736!
 It’s not perfect, but it’s better!!!

-Posted on March 22, 2016, in "Single State Agency", Access to Care, Administrative code, Administrative Remedies, Agency, CMS, Congress, Credible Allegations of Fraud, DHHS, Due process, Federal Law, Gordon & Rees, Health Care Providers and Services, HHS, Innocent Until Proven Guilty, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicare Attorney, Medicare Audits, NC, North Carolina, Post-Payment Reviews, Program Integrity, RAC Audits, Regulatory Audits, Secretary of Health and Human Services and tagged 42 CFR 455.23, Audit, Centers for Medicare and Medicaid Services, Congress, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, Due process, Good cause, Gordon & Rees, Guilty until proven innocent, Health care, Health care provider, Innocent Until Proven Guilty, Knicole Emanuel, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid legislation, Medicaid recipients, Medicaid Services, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, S.2736, Senator John Thune, South Dakota, Suspension of Medicaid Payments.
+Posted on March 22, 2016, in "Single State Agency", Access to Care, Administrative code, Administrative Remedies, Agency, CMS, Congress, Credible Allegations of Fraud, Due process, Federal Law, Health Care Providers and Services, HHS, Innocent Until Proven Guilty, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicare Attorney, Medicare Audits, NC, NC DHHS, North Carolina, Post-Payment Reviews, Program Integrity, RAC Audits, Regulatory Audits, Secretary of Health and Human Services and tagged 42 CFR 455.23, Audit, Centers for Medicare and Medicaid Services, Congress, Credible Allegations of Fraud, Division of Medical Assistance, Due process, Good cause, Gordon & Rees, Guilty until proven innocent, Health care, Health care provider, Innocent Until Proven Guilty, Knicole Emanuel, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid legislation, Medicaid recipients, Medicaid Services, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, S.2736, Senator John Thune, South Dakota, Suspension of Medicaid Payments.
 Bookmark the permalink.
 2 Comments.